aalmada/aalmada.github.io/_posts/2023-09-14-Building-custom-iterators-with-yield-in-csharp.md

 On the other hand, an enumerable functions as a factory for enumerators.
 Each time the `GetEnumerator()` method is called, it produces a new instance of the enumerator.

-These methods can be utilized explicitly or implicitly, particularly through the use of a `foreach` loop.
+These methods can be used explicitly or implicitly, particularly through the use of a `foreach` loop.

 ## yield return